francesco-scar/CTF-writeups/DiceCTF-2022/knock-knock/README.md

 The function `crypto.randomUUID()` returns a pseudo-random string, for example `fb5c81ab-c3ae-40c4-9586-29a7e459e263`, so we could think that `this.secret` will be an unpredictable random string similar to `secret-fb5c81ab-c3ae-40c4-9586-29a7e459e263`.

-But the code doesn't call `crypto.randomUUID()`, because there aren't the parenthesis and we can test that `secret-${crypto.randomUUID}` outputs the help message for the function, so the secret key will be the following string:
+But the code doesn't call `crypto.randomUUID()`, because there aren't the parenthesis and we can test that `secret-${crypto.randomUUID}` outputs the code of the function as text, so the secret key will be the following string:

 ```
 'secret-function randomUUID(options) {\n' +